SegoCode/Anime-History-Viewer/README.md

 ## Usage & info
 Under the hood this web work whith [jikan API](https://jikan.moe/) so there some things to keep in mind:

-- Rate limiting per minute 60 requests (May be the animes load slow)
+- Rate limiting per minute 60 requests (May be the animes load slow).
-- Doesn't have backend, so when it shared all information need to stay in URL (I recommend you use a link shortener)
+- Doesn't have backend, so when it shared all information need to stay in URL (I recommend you use a link shortener).
+- All searches are made in relation to the title registered in [Myanimelist](https://myanimelist.net/) any entry need to be similar.

 ## Deploy